malmriv/schrodinger-1d/README.md

 4. Edit the parameters of the simulation (in the first lines).
 3. Execute the R script as a local job.

 The R script will generate a .txt file with a single row of numbers, which the Fortran program will read.
 Then, the program will create a file with a single column of values (the square of the wave function).
 The R wrap will read it, plot an animation and also a graph with the evolution of the deviation in the norm for each iteration.
 Some results can be seen in schrodinger-1d/examples.
+The R script can be edited to be used by anyone, but it might need some tweaking.